25 Different Types of Wasps in Colorado

 Additionally, it is one of the types of wasps in Colorado that plays an important role in pollinating flowers.
 Its diet consists mainly of nectar, pollen, and aphids.

-However, if threatened, the Great Golden Digger Wasp will become aggressive and sting, so it is best to be careful when around these wasps.
+However, if threatened, the Great Golden Digger Wasp will become aggressive and sting, so it is best to be careful around these wasps.

 19. Horntail Wasp